Are you looking for an opportunity to fill your cup but can never seem to get around to it?

 Now that the kids are home all day, there’s a good chance they will be asking you to find and get things for them.
 That is not bad of course but you know that your kids can ask you to fetch stuff for them multiple times a day.

-No more being on duty to fetching stuff for your kids!
+No more being on duty to fetch stuff for your kids!

 Tip: Look for other ways you can help your kids be independent.
 Create a chart of activities your kids can help you out in some small way.
 They will appreciate the sense of accomplishment and you will appreciate the help and the extra time to recharge.